mosterho/Biotools-altsplicesites/Additional_modules/Find_regex_pattern_gridfs/README.md

 This self-assigned project is to find nucleotides via search string in the GridFS collection in a new "Chromosome" Mongo database.
 This database is not part of the original Biotools project.
 Data were initially loaded via mongofiles module that created a GridFS style database.

 The difference in calling the main program is that it uses the Python ArgParse method of working with parameters and arguments.
-This still search for a nucleotide pattern using a REGEX pattern and return the from/to positions that were found via iterable Match objects.
+This still searches for a nucleotide pattern using a REGEX pattern and returns the from/to positions that were found via iterable match objects.

 ##Details of the nucleotide search
 The modules are: